 - Salt & pepper to taste

-- Grate zucchini and blot with paper towel to remove excess moisture
+- Grate zucchini and blot with a paper towel to remove excess moisture.

-- In a 10-inch oven-safe skillet on medium heat, sauté onions in 2 tbs fat (we used bacon fat) for about 4 minutes, then and add the red peppers and sauté for one more minute
+- In a 10-inch oven-safe skillet on medium heat, sauté onions in 2 tbsp fat (we used bacon fat) for about 4 minutes, then add the red peppers and sauté for one more minute.

-- Add shredded zucchini to the mixing bowl with the eggs, stir, and pour into skillet
+- Add shredded zucchini to the mixing bowl with the eggs, stir, and pour into the skillet.

-- Continue to cook on stovetop about 1-2 minutes – just until mixture begins to set around the edges
+- Continue to cook on the stovetop, for about 1-2 minutes – just until the mixture begins to set around the edges.

-- Transfer skillet to the preheated 375-degree oven
+- Transfer the skillet to the preheated 375-degree oven.

-- Bake about 15 minutes, or until eggs are cooked through
+- Bake for about 15 minutes, or until eggs are cooked through.

-- For a slightly browned top, move skillet to top rack and broil for 2-3 additional minutes
+- For a slightly browned top, move the skillet to the top rack and broil for 2-3 additional minutes.

-- Transfer to serving plate, slice and serve
+- Transfer to a serving plate, slice, and serve.